9th8/up-to-date-real-world-haskell/10-parsing-a-binary-data-format.md

 All this talk of functors had a purpose: they often let us write tidy, expressive code.
 Recall the `parseByte` function that we introduced earlier.
-In recasting our PGM parser to use our new parser infrastructure, we\'ll often want to work with ASCII characters instead of `Word8` values.
+In recasting our PGM parser to use our new parser infrastructure, we'll often want to work with ASCII characters instead of `Word8` values.

 While we could write a `parseChar` function that has a similar structure